-Forty-five years ago today, on June 23, 1972, Title IX of the Education Amendments of 1972 was signed by President Richard Nixon, guaranteeing equal access and equal opportunity for girls and boys, women and men in almost all aspects of our educational systems.
+Forty-six years ago today, on June 23, 1972, Title IX of the Education Amendments of 1972 was signed by President Richard Nixon, guaranteeing equal access and equal opportunity for girls and boys, women and men in almost all aspects of our educational systems.
 It is considered one of the most important legislation initiatives passed for women and girls since the 1920 adoption of the 19th Amendment into the U.S. Constitution.

 What’s interesting to note is that the original statute made no explicit mention of sports, though Title IX is best known for its impact on high school and collegiate athletics.
 As Diana Parente, the former Deputy Director of PSAL for the New York City Department of Education shared with WYSK in September 2014, “There are nearly 3.67 million girls competing in high school sports in our nation.
 This is a staggering jump from the 250,000 girls that were participating forty years ago.”